15 tips to improve your Google Maps SEOBy Solange Messier

-When a business’s website ranks well in Google searches, it increases the likelihood that the GBP will rank well in Google Maps, so a mobile-friendly site is non-negotiable.
+When a business’s website ranks well in Google searches, it increases the likelihood that the GBP will do well in Google Maps rankings, so a mobile-friendly site is non-negotiable.
 A responsive site loads quickly and contains elements that adapt to any browser dimensions, so the site is fully functional on any device, creating a positive browsing experience for visitors.

 Create a positive user experience

 A positive user experience for mobile browsers is essential for keeping them on the page so they can find the information they need.
 If the user experience is poor and the user exits the website, Google considers this a bad sign and will suppress rankings.
 When a user spends a long time on a website, Google sees that as an indication that the content and user experience are strong and will reward the site with higher rankings.

 13. Building local backlinks will boost the Google Maps ranking

 Gaining backlinks from local businesses or organizations in your area acts as proof for Google that your client’s business is associated with that general location.
 For instance, gaining links from the local chamber of commerce, tourism websites, newspapers, or community organization websites all help to prove a business’s location.

 Even though these links lead to the business website, they are still valuable to Google Maps SEO because the website performance affects the performance of the GBP listing.
 Again, the higher the main website ranks in local searches, the better the Google Maps listing will perform.